Parvo in puppies is very serious, and just the words 'Parvo Virus' can strike fear into the heart of most puppy owners. And with good reason......

 Canine Parvovirus is a highly contagious, extremely serious illness, and it can literally kill a young puppy in less than 48 hours.

-To protect your little one, you need to be aware of the symptoms of parvo in puppies and seek immediate veterinary help if you think your puppy may have contracted this disease.
+To protect your little one, you need to be aware of the symptoms of parvo and seek immediate veterinary help if you think your puppy may have contracted this disease.

 They catch Parvo very easily, and succumb to it more quickly than other, less-susceptible, breeds.